kfusilier/codedependent.io/content/blog/js-palindrome/index.md

 [1] === [1] => false.
 ```
-For an explanation of why, check out this explanation here (provide link to explanation, or write one yourself).

 We’ve reached a crossroads.
 We can either a) find a way to check that these arrays contain the same values in the exact same order, or b) take we know about comparing primitive data types and convert our arrays into types that allow for such simple equality checking.
 Let’s go with the simpler solution for now.